Great Bear Sea

 Inside Passage with Whales, Whales, Whales

-Heading south from Chatham Sound we will enter Grenville Channel, part of the famous “Inside Passage” route to Alaska towards southern Douglas Channel (Wright Sound, Squally Channel, and Whale Channel).
+Heading south from Chatham Sound we will enter Grenville Channel, part of the famous “Inside Passage” route to Alaska towards southern Douglas Channel.
 Exploring these waters – and at various other places along our journey – we expect to see humpback whales.
 We keep an eye out for large spouts and hope to witness very interesting behaviours like breaches, pectoral slaps, spy-hopping and possibly bubble-net feeding.

 To request a full Great Bear Sea itinerary, contact us